OAndris/learning_reference/databases/README.md

 # Databases

+This document is a summary about SQL relational databases.

 ## Basics:
 - Databases let us work with large amounts of data efficiently
 - They make storing, organizing, updating and searching data easy and reliable
 - They help to ensure accuracy and help to avoid redundancy
 - They offer security features to control access

----
+- SQL vs. NoSQL:
+    - **SQL (Structured Query Language)**
+        - relational database
+        - table-based database
+        - predefined schema (data is structured)
+        - data is partitioned across multiple tables

-## NoSQL (Not Only SQL):
+    - **NoSQL (Not Only SQL)**
-This document is about relational databases.
-However, not every information can be stored in a relational database.

-Some other types of databases:
+        - non-relational database
+        - various types, e.g. document-, graph-, object-based
+        - non-fixed schema (potentially unstructured data)
+        - data for an entity is stored together
+        - some examples:
             - Document (e.g. CouchDB, MongoDB)
             - Graphs (e.g. Neo4j)
             - Objects (e.g. Realm, ObjectivityDB)
             - Geographic data points
             - Stream of information (e.g. posts and comments on social media websites)

-The rest of this document is about relational databases.

----
+    - Each has different use cases, pros and cons
+- **ORM (Object-Relational Mapping)**
+    - ORM tools allow converting data between the otherwise incompatible objects (in object-oriented programming) and database tables
+    - ORMs, therefore, enable us to create and use databases directly from the programming language (using the same language as the rest of the application, instead of SQL)
+    - ORMs are high-level tools for abstracting database interactions
+    - ORMs also have their pros and cons
+    - there are various ORM tools for different programming languages, such as:
+        - **Python** - SQLAlchemy, Django (backend framework that includes ORM)
+        - **Java** - Hibernate
+        - **Node.js** - Sequelize, TypeORM
+    - three different layers of abstracting database interactions:
+        - low-level database drivers
+        - query builders (e.g. "knex" for Node.js)
+        - high-level ORMs
+- **DBMS (Database Management System)**
+    - DBMS refers to the actual software that provides the necessary features for users to manage a database and its data, including the common CRUD (Create, Read, Update, Delete) operations, as well as administration and access control
+    - some DBMS softwares include MySQL, MariaDB, SQLite, PostgreSQL, MSSQL, Oracle Database, Microsoft Access.
+Various DBMSs might have slightly different syntax
+    - some offer a GUI, others just a console for writing SQL commands
+    - Use case:
+        - **Desktop database** - used for smaller solutions, hosted on a workstation (e.g. Access, Filemaker Pro)
+        - **Enterprise database** - used by large number of people, hosted on a dedicated server, serves millions of interactions (e.g. SQL Server, Oracle, SAP HANA)
+        - **In-between** - for many different applications, and for prototyping an idea or handling just several thousands of clients, there are completely free and great RDBMSs, like MariaDB and MySQL
+    - Solutions for different database sizes:
+        - SQLite is great for very small databases (e.g. storing user preferences on a mobile device)
+        - "Big Data" may require processing frameworks like Hadoop or Spark

 ## Concepts:
 - SQL commands can be written in a DBMS, an application's source code, or in the command line